Ant-Man largely succeeds as a Marvel Cinematic Universe Phase 2 installment because of the ever-delightful Paul Rudd.

 With the romantic subplot between Scott and Hope, one can only wonder what’s in store for the future.
 We spend the entire movie waiting for the Wasp suit that it’s not even a surprise during the credits.
 The only question is what took so long!
 It’s great to see that Hank and Hope are on the same page by the end of the film.
 The tension is somewhat removed when he tells her the truth about her mom.

 Cross comes off as a villain along the same lines as Justin Hammer, only he’s more of a maniac.
 The MCU trick with introducing new villains in each film is to have them be different from the others.
-Or maybe a comparison to Iron Man‘s Obidiah Stane makes more sense given that he was a company manager who went all-villain on Stark.
+Or maybe a comparison to Iron Man‘s Obidiah Stane makes more sense.
+I say this because he was a company manager who went all-villain on Stark.
 In any event, it’s a good idea to change up the villains so that they don’t come across as being so similar.

 While Edgar Wright was originally signed on to direct Ant-Man, the director would part ways with the studio over creative differences.
 While his footprint is all over the film, the scripted changes help make it a Marvel movie.
 It’s still a wonder how they were able to turn Ant-Man around so quickly following Peyton Reed taking the helm.
 The cameos from Slattery, Atwell, and Mackie help tie in the film to the MCU.
 Without them, it very well could have been a stand-alone film as Wright intended.